Martinii89/BakkesPython/README.md

 * You may need to setup a symbolc link PythonPlugin\src\bindings to ..\bakke_bindings

 ## Usage
 See src\Python for an example script.
-You have to place scripts in bakkesmod\py2 for the plugin to load them.
+You have to place scripts in bakkesmod\data\python for the plugin to load them.

 There is a .pyi file that contains typehints for pretty much everything.
 You may need to configure some to make the intellisense work.